 Many Peoples, Many Forms of Government

-The peoples who have made Utah their home over the centuries have had many different forms of government.
+The people who have made Utah their home over the centuries have had many different forms of government.

 Utah is home to eight sovereign Native nations who have lived here continuously for many hundreds of years.
 Each Indigenous group has had its own form of government, and these have changed greatly over time.
 Today’s tribal governments have similar structures as state and national governments.